orientechnologies/orientdb-docs/Java-Traverse.md

 # Traverse

 OrientDB is a Graph database.
-This means that its focal point is on releationships, (that is, links), and on managing them.
+This means that its focal point is on relationships, (that is, links), and on managing them.
 The standard SQL language is not sufficient to work with trees or graphs, as it lacks the concept of recursion.
 For this reason, the OrientDB subset of SQL implements a dedicated command for tree traversal: [`TRAVERSE`](SQL-Traverse.md).

 Traversal operations cross relationships between records, (that is, documents, vertices, nodes, and so on).
 This operation runs much faster than the Relational database solution of executing a `JOIN`.